TEDxAuckland/tedx-auckland-site/src/patron.md

 **BENEFITS FOR PATRONS**

 * **Recognition & Visibility**:
-  * Inclusion in the TEDxAuckland Patron Hall of Fame on our website, showcasing their commitment to ideas and innovation.
+  * Inclusion in the TEDxAuckland Patron Club on our website, showcasing their commitment to ideas and innovation.
   * Digital badges for their websites and social media profiles, highlighting their patronage.
 * **Exclusive Access**:
   * Discount codes for event tickets, providing patrons with special access to our thought-provoking events.